Nuclear Norm Regularized Estimation of Panel Regression Models: Conclusions

 \section{Conclusions}

 In this paper we analyze two new estimation methods for interactive fixed effect panel regressions that are based on convex objective functions: (i) nuclear norm penalized estimation, and (ii) nuclear norm minimizing estimation.
 The resulting estimators can also be applied in situations where the LS estimator may not be consistent, in particular when low-rank regressors are present and the true number of factors is unknown.
 We provide consistency and convergence rate results for the new estimators of the regression coefficients, and we show how to use them as a preliminary estimator to achieve asymptotic equivalence to the local version of the LS estimator.
-We have focused on the linear model with homogenous coefficients, which is a natural starting point to understand the usefulness of nuclear norm penalization approach for panel regression models, but there are several ongoing extensions, including developing a unified method to deal with non-linear models, heterogeneous coefficients, treatment effect estimation, nonparametric sieve estimation, and high-dimensional regressors, see Section~\ref{sec:Nonlinear} above, and also \cite{Atheyetal2017} and \cite{chernozhukov2018inference}.
+We have focused on the linear model with homogenous coefficients, which is a natural starting point to understand the usefulness of nuclear norm penalization approach for panel regression models, but there are several ongoing extensions, including developing a unified method to deal with non-linear models, heterogeneous coefficients, treatment effect estimation, nonparametric sieve estimation, and high-dimensional regressors --- see \cite{Atheyetal2017} and \cite{chernozhukov2018inference}.
+In Appendix~\ref{sec:Nonlinear:appendix} we briefly discuss how the nuclear norm regularization approach extends to nonlinear panel models, including maximum likelihood, weighted least squares, and quantile regression settings.
+We note that sharper convergence rates than those presented in the appendix have been established for specific nonlinear models in the subsequent literature, including \cite{belloni2019high}, \cite{wang2022low}, and \cite{feng_2023} for quantile regression.

 \ifx\undefined\BySame {\leavevmode\rule[.5ex]{3em}{.5pt}\ } \fi \ifx\undefined\textsc [1]{{\sc #1}} [1]{{\em #1\/}} \tmpsmall \fi